brendano/mte/README.md

     java -jar te.jar sotu/config.conf

-This requires Java version 8, accessible from the commandline.
+This requires Java version 8 to be accessible from the commandline.
 Check the version with `java -version`; it must be at least `"1.8.0"`.
 (Sometimes, you might have to give a flag to specify memory usage, like `java -Xmx2g`.
 I'm not sure when this is necessary.)

 Data format